borok-cloud/okta-angular-authorization-code/README.md

+#FYI Disclaimer : This is originally done by folks from okta - using the sample for personal angular project usage

 # Okta Angular + Okta Redirect Model Example

 This example shows you how to use the [Okta Angular Library][] to login a user to an Angular application.
 The login is achieved through the [PKCE Flow][], where the user is redirected to the Okta-Hosted login page.
 After the user authenticates they are redirected back to the application with an ID Token and Access Token.